IAU-NOC-MUR/website/_activities/women-and-girls-in-astronomy-stem-2021.md

 For more info: [https://www.iau.org/public/women-and-...](https://www.iau.org/public/women-and-... "https://www.iau.org/public/women-and-...")

-The Women and Girls in Astronomy/STEM 2021 project for Mauritius were led by Ramessur Arvind (Deputy IAU NOC Mauritius) and this project consisted of 3 phases:
+The Women and Girls in Astronomy/STEM 2021 project for Mauritius was led by Ramessur Arvind (Deputy IAU NOC Mauritius).
+The project was composed of three phases, namely:

 * _Phase 1 - Speech Crafting_
 * _Phase 2 - Speech Rehearsal and Recording, and_
-* _Phase 3 - Video Editing and Publication._
+* _Phase 3 - Video Editing and Publication_

-Videos were published on the newly created IAU-NOC Mauritius Youtube Channel, Instagram page, and they were also shared by IAU-OAO on their Facebook page.

 **Our NOC Participants/Speakers:**